rh-aiservices-bu/models-aas/README.md

 ##### Portal content

-Parasol AI Studio requires a Customized Developer Portal.
-Usually there are some resources like images, css and HTML snippets that should be uploaded for this pupose.
+This implementation of Models as a Service requires some customization of the Developer Portal, for example to be able to display the endpoint URLs or the model name to use, not only the API key.
+Also, some additional pages have been added to the portal, like configuration information or usage examples.
+Those modifications usually additional or modified resources like images, css and HTML snippets that should be uploaded for this purpose.

-To automate the process, we are using the unofficial 3scale CMS CLI.
+To automate the process, we are using the unofficial 3scale CMS CLI to apply the configuration that has been exported in [deployment/3scale/portal](deployment/3scale/portal).

 As the access to the 3scale Admin REST APIs is protected, we need to get an access-token as well as the host first
 ```bash